 - Part of the docs will also include super-simple setup instructions for putting a Rockets installation on Linode, which is a great cloud service that's cheaper than AWS and offers a starting server at $5 per month, making Rockets affordable by anyone.

 - My timeline for this release is July 1, 2021.
 If it's finished earlier, great!
 But that's the final date for the release.
+EDIT: Due to real-world events (like the recent heatwave) I'm bumping this release date forward, to July 31, 2021.
+Sorry for the delay!

 I also want to let you know that I"m already thinking about Rockets 3.0.
 I have some really interesting ideas and plans for making Rockets a kind of "virtual space" for people to hang out in, something that you can customize to your own aesthetic tastes and make it a hub for you and your friends to hang out.
 I know that Facebook and Twitter have taken over this space, but I have ideas for a kind of counter to this, a very personal thing that anyone can run and have complete control over their own data.